Concow, California

-Concow (Maidu: Koyoom Kʼawi, meaning "Meadow") is an unincorporated community and census-designated place (CDP) in the Sierra Nevada foothills covering eastern Butte County, California.
+Concow (Maidu: Koyoom Kʼawi, meaning "Meadow") is an unincorporated community and census-designated place (CDP) in the Sierra Nevada foothills in Butte County, California, United States.
 Due to a decline in employment and repeated wildfires, over the past hundred years the population declined from several thousand to several dozen.
 On November 8, 2018, a wildfire, the Camp Fire, destroyed most of Concow, as well as the adjacent municipality of Paradise.
+As of the 2020 census, Concow had a population of 402.

 Concow is named after the Native American tribe that is indigenous to the area, the Concow Maidu.
 The original inhabitants ate salmon from the Feather River, acorns and pine nuts, venison, nō-kōm-hē-i'-nē, and other sources of food which abounded in the California foothills.

 History

 "In the beginning Wahno-no-pem, the Great Spirit, made all things.
 Before he came, everything on the earth and in the skies was hidden in darkness and in gloom, but where he appeared he was the light.
 From his essence, out of his breath, he made the sun, the moon, and the countless stars, and pinned them in the blue vault of the heavens."